 What is Cannabis sativa?

-Cannabis sativa is a plant species in the Cannabaceae family known for its psychoactive properties.
-It is commonly used for recreational, medicinal, and industrial purposes.
+Cannabis sativa is a plant species in the Cannabaceae family recognised for its psychoactive and industrial characteristics.
+It has been cultivated for various applications, including textiles, paper, and regulated recreational use where permitted.

 How long does it take for Cannabis sativa to grow?

-The time it takes for Cannabis sativa to grow varies depending on the strain and growing conditions.
-On average, it takes around 10-16 weeks for the plant to reach maturity.
+The growth duration for Cannabis sativa depends on the specific variety and growing conditions.
+Generally, it takes around 10 to 16 weeks for the plant to reach maturity.

 What are the environmental requirements for growing Cannabis sativa?

-Cannabis sativa requires a warm and humid climate with temperatures between 70-85°F (21-29°C).
-It also prefers a slightly acidic soil with a pH range of 6-7.
+Cannabis sativa grows best in a warm and humid environment with daytime temperatures between 70–85°F (21–29°C).
+It prefers slightly acidic soil with a pH between 6 and 7.

 What is the recommended soil pH for growing Cannabis sativa?

-The recommended soil pH for growing Cannabis sativa is between 6 and 7, which is slightly acidic.
-This pH range allows for optimal nutrient uptake and plant growth.
+The ideal soil pH for cultivating Cannabis sativa ranges between 6 and 7.
+This acidity level supports nutrient availability and plant development.

 What are the water requirements for growing Cannabis sativa?

-Cannabis sativa requires regular watering to keep the soil consistently moist but not waterlogged.
-The specific water requirements may vary depending on factors such as temperature, humidity, and stage of growth.
+Regular watering is necessary to keep the soil evenly moist but not saturated.
+Watering needs may vary depending on climate, humidity, and the stage of the plant's life cycle.

 What are the nutrient requirements for growing Cannabis sativa?

-Cannabis sativa requires a balanced supply of essential nutrients, including nitrogen, phosphorus, and potassium, as well as micronutrients such as calcium, magnesium, and iron.
-Providing a complete nutrient solution is crucial for healthy plant growth.
+Cannabis sativa benefits from a well-balanced nutrient regime, including nitrogen, phosphorus, and potassium, along with micronutrients such as calcium, magnesium, and iron.
+A complete nutrient schedule can help support healthy growth.

 What is the recommended light cycle for growing Cannabis sativa?

-During the vegetative stage, Cannabis sativa typically requires 18-24 hours of light per day.
-During the flowering stage, a light cycle of 12 hours of light and 12 hours of darkness is recommended.
+During the vegetative phase, Cannabis sativa generally requires 18 to 24 hours of light per day.
+In the flowering stage, a balanced cycle of 12 hours of light and 12 hours of darkness is typically applied.

 What is the recommended temperature and humidity range for growing Cannabis sativa?

-Cannabis sativa thrives in temperatures between 70-85°F (21-29°C) during the day and slightly cooler temperatures at night.
-The relative humidity should be around 40-60% during the vegetative stage and lower to 40-50% during the flowering stage.
+Optimal growth occurs at temperatures between 70–85°F (21–29°C) during the day, with slightly cooler nights.
+Relative humidity should range between 40–60% in the vegetative stage and decrease to 40–50% during flowering.

 What pests and diseases affect Cannabis sativa?